kghudgens/Study-Wise/README.md

 Full stack web application made with the Django Framework.

-Created to help learners created quizzes and practice amongst themselves in a safe learning environment.
-Users can interact with each other through custom quizzes and through the blog application.
+Created to allow users create custom study guides to share with their peers.
+Users can interact with each other through the aforementioned guides and through the blog application.

 ## Contributors